-The Center for Animal Research and Education’s mission is to provide for a safe, permanent and loving home to exotic animals in need.
-CARE focuses on excellence in physical and emotional care, education, and minimally-invasive research that will improve living conditions for captive animal populations world-wide.
+The Center for Animal Research and Education’s mission is to provide a safe, permanent, and loving home to big cats and other animals in need with a focus on excellence in physical and emotional care; education; and research that will improve living conditions for captive animal populations world-wide.

 WHO WE ARE...